DogFingerStudios/yanorra-wiki/Wiki/Yanorra.md

 - A basic Internet-like system does exists -- think Compuserve
 - Mechanical tools, analog radios, and paper systems dominate.
 - Film photography exists but is uncommon due to scarcity of materials.

-# The Drift
-* The Drift was a cataclysmic event that altered the planet's orbit and climate.
-* It caused widespread environmental upheaval, leading to the collapse of many civilizations.
-* The Drift's effects are still felt today, with unpredictable weather patterns and seasonal changes, as well as a general decline in societal mental health, leading to a pervasive sense of hopelessness and despair.